DonStylz74/txadmin-recipy-creator/README.md

 <h1>*** TXAdmin YAML Recipy Creator ***</h1>

-This powershell script that allows you to create and edit YAML Recipy files to be used for server deployment using TXAdmin
+This powershell script allows you to create and edit YAML Recipy files, that are used for FiveM game server deployments using TXAdmin

 <h2>** Features: **</h2>